akoushik2k/project-team-6/README.md

 The `.vscode/settings.json` also customizes the VSCode user interface sligthly to make navigation and debugging easier.
 But that is a matter of preference and can be turned off by removing the appropriate settings.

 ## Instructions For Running The Unit Tests
-The unit tests are written using the `pytest` framework, along with `pytest-cov` to generate coverage metrics.
+> make sure `pytest` and `pytest-cov` packages are available in your python environment The unit tests are written using the `pytest` framework, along with `pytest-cov` to generate coverage metrics.
 The tests cover the following modules:
 * analysis
 * config